sutta » mn » Majjhima Nikāya 114

 evarūpaṁ, bhante, diṭṭhipaṭilābhaṁ sevato akusalā dhammā parihāyanti, kusalā dhammā abhivaḍḍhanti.

-That way of acquiring views causes unskillful qualities to decline while skillful qualities grow.
+That acquisition of views causes unskillful qualities to decline while skillful qualities grow.

 ‘Diṭṭhipaṭilābhampāhaṁ, bhikkhave, duvidhena vadāmi—

-‘I say that there are two ways of acquiring views:
+‘I say that there are two acquisitions of views:

 sevitabbampi, asevitabbampi;